Beautiful Untranslatable Words From Around The World

-By some estimates the English language has more than a million words.
-It’s impossible to nail down an exact figure, but it’s generally agreed that no other language has nearly as many.
-It’s not like any of us use all one million words, but still – you would think that English must have a word for everything, right?
+By some estimates the English language has more than a million words, however it’s impossible to nail down an exact figure — and it’s not like any of us use all one million words.
+With such an extensive vocabulary you would think that English must have a word for everything, right?

 No way.
 Not even close.